kubestellar/a2a/README.md

 ## kubectl Plugin Installation

 You can install and use this project as a kubectl plugin.
-The plugin name is `a2a`, which kubectl discovers via an executable named `kubectl-a2a` on your `PATH`.
+Primary plugin name is `kubestellar` (for Krew and release binaries).
+We also ship a Python-installed alias `a2a` for convenience. kubectl discovers plugins via executables named `kubectl-<name>` on your `PATH`.

 Installation options: